chocoteam/choco-solver/docs/source/1_overview.rst

 Constants
 ---------

-Fixed-value integer variables should be created with the specific ``VF.fixed(int, Solver)`` function.
+Fixed-value integer variables should be created with the specific ``VariableFactory.fixed(int, Solver)`` function.

 :ref:`[Constants] <22_variables_constant_label>`